-Providers face a tricky dilemma, They need to cut costs but without damaging customer service.
+Providers face a dilemma.
+They need to cut costs without damaging customer service.
 It sounds impossible but, fortunately, a solution is at hand – and it’s staring them in the face.

 PSTN and other legacy systems waste resources in two key areas: providing telephone numbers and inefficient internal processes.
 Turning to automation can solve both of these problems, immediately.

 Automating number ordering processes and the selection of call packages is an obvious place to start.
 It cuts costs and frees up employees to focus on other tasks like customer care and winning new business.
 It also creates superior management processes which allow business owners to collapse their entire back office if they like.

 Fortunately, finding and implementing automated technologies is easier than you might think.
 For example, the automated webshop developed by SpeakIntelligence can be easily integrated into a provider’s website within just a few minutes, It’s also free to use and doesn’t require any technical knowledge.